openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Authentication Response

-The SIOP sends the authentication response to the endpoint passed in the `redirect_uri` authentication request parameter using a HTTP POST request.
+The SIOP sends the authentication response to the endpoint passed in the `redirect_uri` authentication request parameter using a HTTP POST request using "application/x-www-form-urlencoded" encoding.
 The authentication response contains the parameters as defined in (#siop-authentication-response).

 Here is an example: